pkun/birq/doc/birq.md

 The following options are legacy.
 Use config file instead command line options:

-* **-r, --ht** - Enable Hyper Threading support.
-The second threads will be considered as a real CPU.
-Not recommended.
+* **-r, --ht** - Do nothing since birq-1.5.0.
+Obsoleted.
+See "ht" option in config file.
 * **-t &lt;float&gt;, --threshold=&lt;float&gt;** - Threshold to consider CPU is overloaded, in percents.
 Float value.
 Default threshold is 99%.
 * **-l &lt;float&gt;, --load-limit=&lt;float&gt;** - Don't move IRQs to CPUs loaded more than this limit, in percents.
 Default limit is 95%.
 * **-i &lt;sec&gt;, --short-interval=&lt;sec&gt;** - Short iteration interval in seconds.
 It will be used when the overloaded CPU is found.
 Default is 2 seconds.